Alejogb1/job-board/blog-data/why-is-optimizeriter-missing-from-the-restored-checkpoint.md

 Furthermore, most optimizers are designed to work with the model's *state* rather than with absolute iteration numbers.
 What matters for convergence is the accumulated gradients, the adaptive learning rates within algorithms like Adam, or the momentum updates.
 These are encoded in the parameters being saved, and the next iteration builds on that, not on a specific pre-defined `iter` number.

-Okay, now, let's illustrate this with a few code examples, focusing on TensorFlow and PyTorch.
+, now, let's illustrate this with a few code examples, focusing on TensorFlow and PyTorch.
 I've constructed simple scenarios so the core issue is clear:

 **Example 1: TensorFlow (using `tf.train.Checkpoint`)**